JustTaken/gl-learn/README.md

 # OpenGL
-It's an abstraction layer for us to comunicate with our graphics card, and draw thigs on the screen with it.
+It's an abstraction layer for us to comunicate with our graphics card, and draw things on the screen with it.

 # Formal definition
 OpenGL (Open Graphics Library) is a cross-language, cross-platform